AFCA Coach of the Year Award: NCAA College Division / Division II

 This includes NCAA Division II and NAIA from 1983 to 2005.

 NCAA Division III

 This includes NCAA Division III and NAIA from 1983 to 1995.

 NAIA

 NAIA was included in the Division II and III groups until 2006 when it was broken into its own category.

+Junior college

+The California Community College Athletic Association (3C2A) and the National Junior College Athletic Association (NJCAA) each had their own coach of the year honors until 2002 when they joined together to award the American Community College Football Coaches Association (ACCFCA) Coach of the Year Award.
+The NJCAA continues to award coach of the year honors in both their Division I and Division III levels (and previously when they operated without divisions) outside of the ACCFCA Coach of the Year Award.
+The NJCAA Coach of the Year award is awarded by the NJCAA Football Coaches Association.

 Assistant Coach of the Year Award

 The Assistant Coach of the Year Award is presented to a deserving assistant coach in each of the four NCAA football divisions and the NAIA.
 The award was created to honor assistant coaches who excel in community service, commitment to the student-athlete, on-field coaching success and AFCA and professional organization involvement.